watershed

 Which perspectives are considered when plans are made that affect the landscape, and all its inhabitants, in a protected area?
 How can multiple viewpoints – including lesser heard voices – be brought together, with arts practice as a tool for research, conversations and collaborations?

 These are two of the questions that underpinned the planning for Watershed.
 The project uses creative processes to inspire conversations about land use, nature and culture, and bring divergent voices together in an ongoing dialogue about landscape care and change in the Ullswater valley.
-We’ll also be having discussions about human relationships with ‘nature’ that impact actions locally, regionally and globally.
+The project also aims to open up discussions about human relationships with ‘nature’ and finding balance moving forwards.

 who’s involved

 Watershed emphasises participation and collaboration.
-It is being led by Harriet Fraser (in connection with her arts practice and PhD study at Cumbria University) with a team of artists from the PLACE Collective.
-Dr Jamie Mcphie (Cumbria University) is Principle Investigator.
-We’ll be combining independent practice with collaboration, and our work will be led by attention to the concerns and perspectives of people who are connected to this valley.
+It is being led by Harriet Fraser in connection with her arts practice and PhD study at Cumbria University with a team of artists from the PLACE Collective.
+It combines independent practice with collaboration, with work inspired by attention to the concerns and perspectives of people who are connected to this valley.
 From the start, planning has included conversations with people who live and/or work here, in farming, land management, conservation and tourism.

 The artists